adnanp97/my-devops-journey/Networking/Notes/README.md

 ### Local Area Network (LAN)

 - Covers a small area, like a home or office.
+Can communicate
 - **Example:** Home Wi-Fi.

 ### Wide Area Network (WAN)